 Amaco Clay Conditioner

-So I think the secret is…look for a real pasta machine.
-NOT a “Clay conditioner”.
+You may also want to think about a real pasta machine instead of a clay conditioner.
 Since I love pasta and all things Italian this is a good subject for me to tackle.
 But I digress a little so on with pasta machines and the skinny on them.

 The two top performers I’ve found as the Mercato Atlas and the Imperia.
+Also, the next runner-up would be the model made by Makins.
+This si an excellent company from what I understand.
 Both are made in Italy, the pasta capital of the world.
 Let’s start with the Imperia:

 This mid-priced pasta maker is also enjoyed by clay artists.
 With sturdy, stainless-steel construction, it also includes a vice clamp and attachments.
 The thickness setting knob works a little differently – it kind of locks in place and you have to depress the tab with one hand and turn it with the other.
 There are 6 thickness settings, with 6 being the thickest and 1 the thinnest.